farrahjaboneta/farrahjaboneta/README.md

 # 안녕 👋
-I'm farrahjaboneta!
-I'm a 3rd Year Student!
+I'm Farrah Jaboneta, I'm a 3rd-year student.
 Nice to meet you!

 <!--